 Stool: Watery, flatulent, with soreness in anus; worse after eating.
 Feeling as if sphincter were open and stools ran right out.

-Urine: Bladder much distended.
+Urinary bladder distended.
 Turbid, hot urine, with thick mucus and burning in urethra, after urinating.
 Little expulsive power.
 Dribbling.
 Strangury.
 Renal Dropsy.

 Quassia Amara

 Acts on gastric organs as a tonic.
-Seems to possess marked action on eyes, producing amblyopia and cataract.
+Seems to possess marked action on eyes, treating amblyopia and cataract.
 Pain in right intercostal muscles above the liver.
 Pressure and stitches in liver, and sympathetically in spleen.

-Stomach: Atonic dyspepsia, with gas and acidity.
+Atonic dyspepsia, with gas and acidity.
 Heartburn and gastralgia.
 Regurgitation of food.
 Abdomen feels empty and retracted.
 Dyspepsia after infectious diseases; especially grip, dysentery.
 Tongue dry or with brown sticky coating.
 Cirrhosis of liver with ascites.

-Urinary: Excessive desire-impossible to retain urine; copious micturition day and night.
+Excessive desire-impossible to retain urine; copious micturition day and night.
 As soon as the child wakes up the bed is drenched.

 Inclination to yawn and stretch.
 Sensation of coldness over back.
 Prostration, with hunger.
 Cold extremities, with sensation of internal coldness.